ml-postech/selective-generation/README.md

 pip install -r requirements.txt
 ```

-Additional dependencies (e.g., PyTorch) may need to be installed depending on your system setup and hardware.
+Additional dependencies (e.g., PyTorch) may need to be installed if you want to load models, check the below.

 ## Models